Father Damien: Commentary after his death

 Later in 1889, the Scottish author Robert Louis Stevenson and his family arrived in Hawaii for an extended stay.
-He had tuberculosis, a disease which was also considered incurable, and he was seeking some relief for it.
+He had tuberculosis, a disease which was also considered incurable, and he was seeking some relief.
 Moved by Damien's story, he became interested in the priest's controversy and went to Molokaʻi for eight days and seven nights.
 Stevenson wanted to learn more about Damien at the place where he had worked.
 He spoke with residents of various religious backgrounds in order to learn more about Damien's work.
-Based on his conversations and observations, he wrote an open letter to Hyde in which he addressed the minister's criticisms and he had it printed at his own expense.
-Stevenson's letter became the most famous account of Damien, featuring him in the role of a European who was aiding a benighted native people.
+Based on his conversations and observations, he wrote an open letter to Hyde in which he addressed the minister's criticisms, and he had it printed at his own expense.
+Stevenson's letter became the most famous account of Damien, featuring him in the role of a European who was aiding the native people.

 In his "6,000-word polemic," Stevenson praised Damien extensively, writing to Hyde:

 Stevenson referred to his journal entries in his letter:

-Since then, historians and ethnologists have also studied Damien's work and residents' lives on Molokai.
-For example, Pennie Moblo, in researching the myth and the controversy surrounding the priest, has concluded they did not develop from the religious conflict between Protestants and Catholics, but instead from changes in relationships on Hawaii between and among the royalty, European-American planters, missionaries, and native Hawaiians in the years leading up to the overthrow of the Hawaiian Kingdom and the U.S. takeover.
-During this period, Damien had J.K.
-Kahuila, a Hawaiian Protestant minister in his care, put in irons and deported to Oahu because he believed the man was too rebellious.
-Kahuila got a lawyer and demanded an investigation of Damien.
-Moblo concludes that in most 19th- and 20th-century accounts, "the focus on Damien eclipses the active role played by Hawaiians and preserves a colonially biased history."

 Mahatma Gandhi said that Father Damien's work had inspired his social campaigns in India, leading to the independence of his people and the securing of aid for needy Indians.
 Gandhi was quoted in T.N.
 Jagadisan's 1965 publication Mahatma Gandhi Answers the Challenge of Leprosy: